Home » Advanced Air Mobility » Merchandise Delivery in the Middle — Mile, That Is

 • Transporting goods, particularly high-value electronics, by air for middle mile and last mile delivery in rural areas can potentially reduce costs significantly.

-• Traditional delivery providers, such as UPS, are likely to buy and operate the drones with maintenance agreements with
+• Traditional delivery providers, such as UPS, are likely to buy and operate the drones with maintenance agreements.

 • Weight limitations of about 1,000 lbs. (about 454 kg) could be reduced as demand for these new delivery technologies increase.